Skip to main content

 All three professional accountancy organizations in Pakistan have established ethical requirements for their respective members.

-The Pakistan Institute of Public Finance Accountants (PIPFA) Bye-Laws establish PIPFA’s responsibility to adopt a Code of Ethics for its members.
-The institute reports that it has plans to adopt the 2018 Code by December 2020.
+The Pakistan Institute of Public Finance Accountants (PIPFA) Byelaws establish PIPFA’s responsibility to adopt a Code of Ethics for its members.
+The institute reports that it has adopted the 2018 Code and planned to adopt the 2022 Code by June 2024.

 • International Public Sector Accounting Standards

 The 1973 Constitution of Pakistan authorizes the Auditor General of Pakistan (AGP) to set public sector accounting standards in the jurisdiction.
 Pakistan’s national public sector accounting standards are cash-basis.
 The Auditor General mandates that all provincial government offices apply IPSAS, and this authority is established under the Controller General of Accounts Ordinance of 2001.
-According to the Institute of Chartered Accountants of Pakistan (ICAP), the government of Pakistan has established an objective to converge with IPSAS and that there are plans to revise national public sector accounting standards with the goal of eliminating differences with the IPSAS.
+According to ICAP, the government of Pakistan has established an objective to converge with IPSAS and that there are plans to revise national public sector accounting standards with the goal of eliminating differences with the IPSAS.
 However, a timeline has not been established.

 Current Status: Not Adopted